 What is the role of emotions in business?

-In a world of work that is mainly focused on rationality and performance, emotions are often seen as disruptive elements.
+In a performance-driven work culture, emotions are often viewed as disruptive elements

 This is a guest article on the role of emotions in business written by Elsa Brager, co-founder of Enoa HR recruitment and consulting firm in Paris and Toulouse.